Writing a CV

 • Website (if applicable)

-• Address and phone number(s) are optional, depending on where your CV is going.
+• Address and phone number(s) are optional, depending on where your CV is being sent.
 You may wish to exclude those details if you are uploading your CV to a website.

 Education and Training

-Only include your relevant education and training.
+• Include education and training relevant to your arts practice.
 Training may include master classes, workshops and work-related courses.

 Professional Experience